Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH: Observations and Sample Selections

 The MaMMOtH Survey (Project IDs: 2021.1.00311.S and 2022.1.00974.S; PI: Sheng-Yuan Liu) targets 169 massive star-forming regions associated with Class~II CH$_3$OH masers.
-The sample is primarily drawn from two well-established catalogs of monitoring observations of 6.7~GHz methanol masers \citep{2004Goedhart, 2018Szymczak}, and is supplemented by two additional well-known maser sources, G352.630$-$1.067 \citep{2019Chen} and G353.273$+$0.641 \citep{2013Motogi}, based on previous detections of CH$_3$OH maser activity.
+The sample is primarily drawn from two well-established catalogs of monitoring observations of 6.7~GHz methanol masers \citep{2004Goedhart, 2018Szymczak}, and is supplemented by two additional well-known maser sources, G352.630-1.067 \citep{2019Chen} and G353.273$+$0.641 \citep{2013Motogi}, based on previous detections of Class~II CH$_3$OH maser activity.
 Observations were conducted using ALMA Band~6 with the 12-m array configurations (C-4 and C-5), complemented by Band~7 observations with the ACA.
 The ACA observations began in October 2021 and were completed in mid-May 2023, while the C-4 executions were carried out from April 2022 to April 2024, followed by the C-5 observations that continued from May 2022 through June 2024.
 The primary goal of the MaMMOtH Survey is to establish a statistical baseline for the study of millimeter continuum variability in massive star-forming regions associated with 6.7 GHz methanol masers, and to examine its connection to the physical and chemical conditions of the star-forming environment.
 The survey description, including full observational details, will be introduced in Liu et al. (in prep.).

 The ALMA Band~6 receivers in dual-polarization mode were used to conduct both the QUARKS and MaMMOtH surveys.
-For the QUARKS survey, four spectral windows were configured with bandwidths of 1.875\,GHz and a velocity resolution of $\sim1.3\,\mathrm{km\ s^{-1}}$ per spectral window (SPW).
-The central frequencies of the spectral windows were set at approximately 217.92, 220.32, 231.37, and 233.52\,GHz.
-Detailed information on the spectral setup and targeted molecular lines can be found in Table\,2 of \citet{Liu2024QUARKS-I}.
-For the MaMMOtH survey, four spectral windows were similarly configured, each with a bandwidth of 1.875\,GHz and a velocity resolution of $\sim1.3\,\mathrm{km\ s^{-1}}$ per SPW.
-The central frequencies of the spectral windows were set at approximately 217.63, 220.00, 231.05, and 232.87\,GHz.
+For the QUARKS survey, four spectral windows (SPWs) were configured, each with a bandwidth of 1.875\,GHz and a velocity resolution of $\sim1.3\,\mathrm{km\,s^{-1}}$.
+The central frequencies of the SPWs were set at approximately 217.92, 220.32, 231.37, and 233.52\,GHz.
+Detailed information on the spectral setup and targeted molecular lines can be found in Table~2 of \citet{Liu2024QUARKS-I}.
+For the MaMMOtH survey, four spectral windows were similarly configured, each with a bandwidth of 1.875\,GHz and a velocity resolution of $\sim1.3\,\mathrm{km\,s^{-1}}$.
+The central frequencies of the SPWs were set at approximately 217.63, 220.00, 231.05, and 232.87\,GHz.